How Much Money You Should Have Saved by Age

 *Savings ratio estimates the amount of money households have available to save as a percentage of their total disposable income

-There clearly is an issue with people either spending too much and therefore not saving enough, or just not earning enough of an income.
+There is clearly an issue with people either spending too much and therefore not saving enough, or just not earning enough of an income.

 Or perhaps people just don’t have sufficient foresight about their future even though the signs of what to come is all around us today.